-Point Molate is an example of the resiliency of nature left unpaved, rapidly reclaiming its terrestrial area as hilly coastal grassland, range-managed by mule deer, coyote and wild turkey with colossal Toyons – Christmas Berry shrubs – live oaks, federally protected Suisun Marsh Aster, native Molate Blue Fescue, a unique local bunchgrass horticulturists have bred for landscaping, coyote brush, wild mint, Dutchman’s pipe vine and its rarely seen companion, the pipe vine swallowtail butterfly.
-Point Molate could be the third emerald jewel of Bay-facing green parks along with the Presidio of San Francisco and Fort Baker in Marin.
+Point Molate is an example of the resilience of nature left unpaved, rapidly reclaiming its terrestrial area as hilly coastal grassland.
+It is range-managed by mule deer, coyote and wild turkey with colossal Toyons – Christmas Berry shrubs – live oaks, federally protected Suisun Marsh Aster, native Molate Blue Fescue (a unique local bunchgrass horticulturists have bred for landscaping), coyote brush, wild mint, Dutchman’s pipe vine and its rarely seen companion, the pipe vine swallowtail butterfly.
+Point Molate could be the third emerald jewel of Bay-facing green parks, along with the Presidio of San Francisco and Fort Baker in Marin.

 The Point Molate victory showed what a dynamic coalition of environmentalists and politically active citizens with deep roots in their community can achieve.

-So Blue Frontier Campaign and Citizens for a Sustainable Point Molate will continue to work to restore Point Molate as a world-class natural and recreational area for all the people of Richmond, the Bay and beyond.
+Blue Frontier Campaign and Citizens for a Sustainable Point Molate will continue to work to restore Point Molate as a world-class natural and recreational area for all the people of Richmond, the Bay and beyond.